-12.8 The Company shall not shift the workweek to avoid paying for a non-worked holiday.

-12.9 Shifts starting on the sixth day, seventh day and/or Statutory or Proclaimed Holidays will not be considered regular shifts.
+- 12.8 The Company shall not shift the workweek to avoid paying for a non-worked holiday. - 12.9 Shifts starting on the sixth day, seventh day and/or Holidays contemplated in this agreement will not be considered regular shifts.